jstoebel/jstoebel_blog/source/_posts/2017-05-23-honesty-kindness-and-inspiration-pick-three.md

 -   A: No, and in general the documentation was hard to follow and not so well organized.
 The way you should organize it is...

 In the second example, the responder's comments were out of scope of what the creator asked about.
 Here the responders should answer the questions and nothing more.
-Opinions come at the end.
+Responder initiated opinions come at the end.

 #### Step 3: Neutral Questions from the Responders